 - Records Related to Violations or Potential Violations of the Honor Code: Those records retained by the Office of the Provost that pertain to violations or potential violations of the honor code as it relates to academics.

 Non-discrimination, Clery, and Title IX disclosure statement

 Presbyterian College is an equal educational opportunity institution.
-The College’s admission standards and practices are free from discrimination on the basis of age, sex, race, creed, color, disability, ethnicity or national origin.
-As required by the Jeanne Clery Disclosure of Campus Crime Statistics Act, information regarding crime statistics, campus safety, crime prevention and victim’s assistance is available on the PC website at http://www.presby.edu/campu
+The College’s admission standards and practices are free from discrimination on the basis of age, sex, race, creed, color, disability, ethnicity, or national origin.
+As required by the Jeanne Clery Disclosure of Campus Crime Statistics Act, information regarding crime statistics, campus safety, crime prevention, and victim assistance is available on the PC website at https://www.presby.edu/campu

 Access to Confidential Information